Somali Week 2026 · June 27 – July 5, 2026

 International teams from Somalia, Sweden, Canada, UK, Australia, and the U.S. compete over 9 days with food and live music at every match.

-Every event from June through September — mark your calendar.
+Every event — mark your calendar.

 7 PM kickoff — runs through July 5, 2026